formkit/docs-content/inputs/colorpicker.md

 ### Value format

 There may be times where you wish to show one format to users as a default but return a different format.
-You can use the `format-value` prop to specify a return value format independent of the `format` prop.
+You can use the `value-format` prop to specify a return value format independent of the `format` prop.

 ::Example
 ---